Types of Aid

 - Search online, but be careful, make sure scholarship information or offers are legitimate.
 Remember, you should never have to pay to find scholarships or other financial aid.

-- Be sure to check out the list of available private scholarship resources on Cameron's Financial Assistance web page.
+- Be sure to check out the list of available external scholarship resources on Cameron's Financial Assistance web page.

 Tuition waivers are institutional awards that are used to "offset" the amount of tuition owed.
 These waivers can be applied against in-state and out-of-state tuition.
 Most tuition waivers are awarded based upon high school grade point average, ACT/SAT scores, high school class rank and transfer retention grade point averages.
 Award recipients are identified via information garnered from the Application for Admission and the General Scholarship Application.